the2roock/CIFAR-10-Image-Classifier/README.md

-# Cifar10-Classification
+# CIFAR-10 Image Classifier

 ## Project Overview
-This project focuses on a classification task using the CIFAR-10 dataset, a popular benchmark for image classification.
-The goal is to develop and evaluate a deep learning model to accurately classify images into one of the 10 predefined categories.
-The final model achieved an accuracy of **88.7%**.
+This repository features a deep learning model for image classification using the CIFAR-10 dataset, a widely used benchmark for evaluating classification algorithms.
+The goal is to develop a model that categorizes images into one of 10 predefined classes with high accuracy.
+The final model achieved an accuracy of **88.7%** on the test set.

 ## Required Skills & Tools